TadiT7/treble_experimentations_wiki/Nokia-6.1-Plus-(X6).md

 **Fast Charging**  | Yes.
 Consistent speeds with the stock ROM                                                      |
 **Headphone Jack/3.5MM Jack** | Yes |
 ---------------------------------------------------------------------------------------------------------------------------
->The phone runs cooler than stock ROM and also is cooler during fast charging.
-Battery is better than the stock ROM.
-Performance is sufficient for a user's daily needs(Social Media, Light gaming and calls) although there are lags when the device is pushed.

 >Move the Google app to /root/system-priv/ directory to enable Google Assistant

->Viper4Android(I used the magisk module, Material Edition) needs the option **Attach Audio Effects** to process sound effects properly.

 >System does not reset battery stats automatically after the phone charge 80> or more.
 You will have to do it manually.